-1.1 Introduction:
+1.1 : Introduction:

-Prostate cancer is a form of cancer that develops in the prostate, a gland in the male reproductive system.
+Prostate cancer is a form of cancer that develops in the prostate gland in the male reproductive system.
 Most prostate cancers are slow growing; however, there are cases of aggressive prostate cancers.
 The cancer cells may metastasize (spread) from the prostate to other parts of the body, particularly the bones and lymph nodes.
 Prostate cancer may cause pain, difficulty in urinating, problems during sexual intercourse, or erectile dysfunction.
 Other symptoms can potentially develop during later stages of the disease.

 Prostate cancer tends to develop in men over the age of fifty and although it is one of the most prevalent types of cancer in men, many never have symptoms, undergo no therapy, and eventually die of other causes.
-This is because cancer of the prostate is, in most cases, slow-growing, symptomfree, and since men with the condition are older they often die of causes unrelated to the prostate cancer, such as heart/circulatory disease, pneumonia, other unconnected cancers, or old age.
-About 2/3 of cases are slow growing, the other third more aggressive and fast developing

-The presence of prostate cancer may be indicated by symptoms, physical examination, prostate-specific antigen (PSA), or biopsy.
-The PSA test increases cancer detection but does not decrease mortality.
+This is because cancer of the prostate is in most cases, slow-growing, symptom-free, and since men with the condition are older they often die of causes unrelated to the prostate cancer, such as heart/circulatory disease, pneumonia, other unconnected cancers, or old age.
+About 2/3 of cases are slow growing, the other third more aggressive and fast developing.
+The presence of prostate-specific antigen (PSA), or biopsy.
+The PSA test examination, prostate-specific antigen (PSA), or biopsy.
+The PSA test Increases cancer detection but does not decrease mortality.
 Suspected prostate cancer is typically confirmed by taking a biopsy of the prostate and examining it under a microscope.
 Further tests, such as CT scans and bone scans, may be performed to determine whether prostate cancer has spread.

-1.2 Problem of the study
+1.2 Problem of the study: Prostate cancer is the most common male cancer in Sudanese.
+According to National Cancer Institute

-Prostate cancer is the most common male cancer in Sudanese.
-According to National Cancer Institute medical information and research center, annual report it is the first male cancer in Sudan majority of patient present with bone metastasis.
+Medication formation and research center, annual report it is the first male cancer in Sudan majority of patient present with bone metastasis.

-1.3 Objectives of the study:
+1.3 Objectives

-The main Objective of this study was to find out the Correlation between PSA level and Bone metastasis; to relate the elevation of prostate specific antigen to bone metastasis.
+The main Objective of this study to find out the relationship between PSA level and Bone metastasis in prostate cancer patients.

-1.4 Specific objectives
+Specific objectives

-- To estimate the PSA level in patients with prostate cancer. - To determine the correlation between PSA elevation and presence of bone metastasis. - To find the relationship between the age and PSA level before and after the treatment. - To find the common site of metastasis. - To determine the significance of difference in means of PSA before and after treatment as a measure of response to treatment.
+- To estimate the PSA level in patients with prostate cancer. - To determine the relation between PSA level and bone metastasis. - To find the relationship between the age and PSA level. - To find the common site of metastasis. - To find if their relationship between residence and prostate cancer.

-1.5 Significance of the study
+1.4 Significance of the study

-This study will provide information about the relation of PSA level in respect to metastasis as well as it can gives an indication of response to treatment.
+This study will provide information about the relation of PSA level in respect to metastasis and the most common side of metasises in bone scan result.

-1.6 Overview of the study
+1.5 Overview of the study